Patricio Yáñez

+Patricio Nazario Yáñez Candia (born January 20, 1961) is a Chilean former footballer who played as a forward.

+Club career

+At youth level, Yáñez competed in athletics, reaching 11.8 seconds in 100 metres, aged 14.
+As a youth football player, he was with Deportivo Alto Florida from Quilpué before joining the San Luis de Quillota youth system.

+Yáñez began his career in 1977 with San Luis and won the Copa Apertura Segunda División and Chilean Segunda División in 1980.
+He moved to Spain to play for Real Valladolid, and won the Copa de la Liga in 1984.
+For the 1985–86 season, he went on loan to Real Zaragoza, before playing for Real Betis.
+In 1990, he returned to Chile, briefly playing for Universidad de Chile, before ending his career with Colo-Colo.
+During his time there, he won the Chilean Primera División twice and the Copa Chile, Copa Libertadores and Recopa Sudamericana once.

+International career

-Patricio Nazario "Pato" Yáñez Candia (born January 20, 1961 in Valparaíso) is a retired football player from Chile, who obtained 43 caps for his national team, scoring five goals.
-He made his debut on June 13, 1979 in a friendly against Ecuador, replacing Jorge Neumann, and had his last match on November 16, 1994 against Argentina.
+Yáñez appeared 43 times for the national team, scoring five goals.
+He made his debut on June 13, 1979, in a friendly against Ecuador, replacing Jorge Neumann, and had his last match on November 16, 1994, against Argentina.
 He played for his native country in the 1982 FIFA World Cup.

 El Pato Yáñez incident

 In 1989, during the infamous incident involving the goalkeeper Roberto Rojas in a match against Brazil, Yáñez, under the frustration of believing his team was subject to unfairness, performed a gesture to the Brazilian fans by holding his genitals with both of his hands and his middle body slightly bent towards the front in an act of sexual intercourse.
 The moment was captured by Chilean national television, and as years have passed, the offensive gesture, when repeated or remembered, is known as "Pato Yáñez".